 Tell your employer to pay your salary into your new account

-If you choose a bank that doesn't offer these services, you may need to do these things yourself.
+If you choose a bank that hasn't signed up to the CASS, then you may need to do these things yourself.

 If they're not signed up to the current account switch guarantee, the bank or building society may have their own scheme within a similar timeframe.